KushBharakhada/HTRU2-Bayesian-Classification/README.md

 #### Testing

 The likelihoods are calculated for the testing data set.
 Each row is a feature vector of values (excluding the class column) which is a data point in the multivariate distribution.
 Therefore each row gives a single value back, p(x|w).
-The testing data set is calculated on each of the distributions, the trained positive and negative distributions and the priors are taken into account inorder to calculate p(w|x) (Bayes Rule).
-Using Bayes Decision Theorem, check which class, w, the feature vector x belongs to.
+The testing data set is calculated on each of the distributions, the trained positive and negative distributions, and the priors are taken into account inorder to calculate p(w|x) (Bayes Rule).
+Using Bayes Decision Theorem, check which class, w, the feature vector, x, belongs to.
 Compare the resulting classifications with the actual classifications in the testing data.

-#### Method 2
+### Method 2

 Idea is to use more data for training.
 Uses 'leave-one-out' testing.
 Uses just the first sample for testing and train using all the remaining N−1 samples.
 Then, repeat the this using the 2nd sample for testing and the other N−1 for training, and then again using the 3rd sample for testing and so on until all N samples have been tested.
 The number of correct classifications is calculated after.